Google Search Console, explained

 How long until I see data?

 Search Console starts collecting data the moment you verify ownership, but the performance report can take two to three days to fill in.
-Once you connect here we sync whatever history Google already holds (up to 16 months).
+Google keeps up to 16 months of history once it starts.

 Why does one of my sites say “Unverified”?

 Search Console can list sites you have access to but haven’t personally verified.
-Those can’t be monitored — finish the ownership-verification step inside Search Console and they’ll become available.
+Those show no data — finish the ownership-verification step and the reports will start filling in.